tirilab/SDoH-Pregnancy-NLP-MIMIC/README.md

 ### Demographic Analysis

 - **Demographics:**
-  The `preprocessing.py` script includes functions to merge admissions data with notes, compute age, assign age buckets, and generate population characteristics tables.
-Refer to the corresponding notebook sections in either the MIMIC-III or MIMIC-IV notebooks.
+  The `demographic_characterstics.py` script includes functions to merge admissions data with notes, compute age, assign age buckets, and generate population characteristics tables.
 ## Contributions

 Contributions to improve the models, codebase, or documentation are welcome.
 Please follow the standard GitHub flow with pull requests and clear commit messages.